Click here to book your visit with Dr Andreadis

-Roughly one in six Australian couples will have a fertility issue in their lives, and one in ten will face difficulty in conceiving their second child.
+Roughly one in six Australian heterosexual Couples will have a fertility issue in their lives, and one in ten will face difficulty in conceiving their second child.
 Contrary to popular belief, infertility is common.

 I see couples struggling with infertility every day, and it can be reassuring for many couples to know they are not alone on their journey.
 But what is infertility, and how do you know if you need treatment?

-The consensus within the medical community is that infertility is defined as having had unprotected sex for 12 months without conception.
+The consensus within the medical community is that infertility is defined as having attempted to conceived for 12 months without success.

-Women between the ages of 25 and 35 have approximately a 20% chance of conceiving each cycle, and between 85 and 90% of couples of this age will conceive within 12 months.
+Between the ages of 25 and 35 there is approximately a 20% chance of conceiving each cycle, and between 85 and 90% of couples of this age will conceive within 12 months.